marcusps/ExpmV.jl/README.md

 *Computing the Action of the Matrix Exponential, with an Application to Exponential Integrators*, Awad H. Al-Mohy and Nicholas J. Higham, SIAM Journal on Scientific Computing 2011 33:2, 488-511. ([preprint](http://eprints.ma.man.ac.uk/1426/))

-The fast 1-norm estimation that is crucial for the speed of this algorithm is adapted from code available in Julia's `Base` module.
-This function (`norm1est`) is licensed under the MIT license.

 ## Installation